DomenicoColandrea86/DomenicoColandrea86/README.md

 - 👨‍💻 Currently working at MSCI
-- ⚡ Specializing in full-stack development, machine learning, and applied generative AI
+- ⚡ Specializing in full-stack development, machine learning, and AI
 - ❤️‍🔥 Passionate about solving problems using technology
 - 📚 Lifelong Learner
 - 💬 Ask me about anything